MaximeMulder/MaximeMulder/README.md

 My name is Maxime Mulder, and I am a french student in its fifth year of IT engineering studies.
 I am also aiming to get a Canadian IT master degree next year.

-I like technology🛰, low and high level programming 💻, movies 🎥, video games 🎮 and stuff.
+I like technology 🛰, low and high level programming 💻, movies 🎥, video games 🎮 and stuff.

 That's all for now, I know this README is currently quite boring, but I'll be sure to improve it in the future !